 UPDATE 5/4/2021 – Asm.
 Quirk’s bill AB 1302 allowing for restricted cannabis billboard ads advanced out of committee last week, while a competing bill from Asm.
 Jacqui Irwin to effectively ban them did not advance, despite opponents false claims that marijuana use is up significantly among teens following legalization.

 SB 59, to extend provisional licenses for cannabis businesses, is heading for a Senate Appropriations Committee hearing on Monday, May 10.
 This bill is critical to the fledgling cannabis industry: as of March 2021, 83% of the legal cannabis industry was operating under provisional licenses.
 Bottlenecks at local levels are holding up permanent licensing; meanwhile provisionals are set to expire and must be extended.
-Please write to your State Senator and Ask Them to Support SB 59.
+(The bill ultimately got folded into the budget trailer bill.)

 4/12/2021: Senator Skinner’s bill to open up local access to cannabis businesses passed the Sen. Governance committee, with tax provisions omitted.
 Other cannabis industry bills are scheduled for a 4/20 (no kidding) hearing in the Assembly Business and Professions Committee, including Asm.
 Quirk’s better billboard bill AB 1302, for which Cal NORML wrote a letter of support.